jgege/UNI-CSCU9V5/CSCU9V5.md

   - very expensive, all processes need to re-run
 - **Kill one** process at a time
   - choose process that can be re-run from the beginning
-  - Incurs overhead, after a process is aborted the eadlock detection algortihm needs to be run again
+  - Incurs overhead, after a process is aborted the deadlock detection algorithm needs to be run again
 - the other processes get the resources of the killed process
 - select processes for termination
   - What is the **priority** of the process?